 How we offset ourselves

-In order to become carbon neutral, we need to ‘offset’ all the emissions we produce as a company via something known as ‘carbon credits’, which are allocated when an organization takes steps to reduce their emissions or invests in initiatives that have a positive environmental impact.
+In order to become carbon neutral, we need to ‘offset’ all the emissions we produce as a company via something known as ‘carbon credits’, which are allocated when an organisation takes steps to reduce their emissions or invests in initiatives that have a positive environmental impact.

 We worked with Ecofye ↗, an independent climate action advisory.
 They undertook a circular assessment of our business operations – everything from our roasting, production, and shipping practices to office practices like daily vegan meals, team commutes, and business travel.